integration-os/connections/README.md

 Buildable’s core engineering team will be reviewing and merging submissions from customers and the community daily.

-If we’re missing an event source your team needs, for example, you can build it using our samples within a few hours or request it our Public Roadmap
+If we’re missing an event source your team needs, for example, you can build it using our samples within a few hours or request it our Public Roadmap.

+Learn more in our [source documentation](/sources/docs/CONTRIBUTING.md).

 ## New more help?

 Learn more about Buildable 👇

 💻 Website: [https://buildable.dev](https://buildable.dev/)

 🏁 Get started: [https://app.buildable.dev/sign-in](https://app.buildable.dev/sign-in)

 📄 Docs: [https://docs.buildable.dev](https://docs.buildable.dev/)

 💬 Discord: [https://discord.com/invite/47AJ42Wzys](https://discord.com/invite/47AJ42Wzys)

 🐦 Twitter: [https://twitter.com/BuildableHQ](https://twitter.com/BuildableHQ)

 🚥 Roadmap: [https://roadmap.buildable.dev](https://roadmap.buildable.dev)

 📣 Changelog: [https://buildable.dev/changelog](https://buildable.dev/changelog)

 ## Contributors